istvano/docker-nginx-ssl-proxy/README.md

+# Adding modsecurity to the forked nginx ssl proxy

+Instead of basing the project on the nginx it is based on alpine version adding modsecurity to it

 # SSL Front-End Proxy With Automatic Free Certificate Management

 Zero configuration required - set up SSL in 30 seconds.
 Out of the box A rating at SSL labs.
 HTTP/2 enabled for increased performance.